 Many of the attacks committed nowadays are not particularly ingenious and can be easily avoided or detected by following the aforementioned pieces of advice.
 Nevertheless, we can’t get complacent.
 The technical expertise that modern cybercriminals possess make it possible to carry out attacks with a high level of complexity, including through a series of actions that occur at different times and at first glance do not seem related.

-If you’re not sure you can cope with a complicated series of attacks, make sure to schedule a free workshop with K&C specialists, who will consult and provide you with 100% web app security.
+If you’re not sure you can cope with a complicated series of attacks, we’d love to help provide you with 100% web app security.
+Just get in touch!